 By Keith Chirgwin and Helene Chirgwin

-As a pioneer in arts-based learning, with a specialty in the visual arts I am deeply interested in this topic and I am intrigued by the Chirgwin’s approach to art.
-Keith Chirgwin, is a retired art educator and Helene Chirgwin is an HR consultant and coach.
-Their perspectives on art-based learning are based on years of experience coaching, teaching, and managing change; and this really shines through in their writing.
+As a pioneer in arts-based learning, with a speciality in the visual arts, I am deeply interested in this topic and I am intrigued by the Chirgwin’s approach to art.
+Keith Chirgwin is a retired art educator and Helene Chirgwin is an HR consultant and coach.
+Their perspectives on art-based learning are based on years of experience in coaching, teaching, and managing change; and this really shines through in their writing.